PolusG/Milestone1/Specification.md

 ## Actors
 actor : Student/User
 ## Preconditions
-* preconditions 1: The student/user download this study app.
+* The student/user download this study app.
 ## Triggers
 The student/user clicked the “register” option
 ## Primary Sequence
-step 1 action: System prompts makeup username and password window. step 2 action: User creates their unique username and password.
+step 1 action: System prompts makeup username and password window.

+step 2 action: User creates their unique username and password.

 Step 3 action: System save their account information.

 Step 4 action: User login with their account information.

 Step 5 action: System verify user login information, login user if information match otherwise fails to login.
 ## Primary Postconditions
-* postcondition: The user created an account and can log in with the account information.
+* The user created an account and can log in with the account information.

 Use Case Name: Delete account
 ## Summary